-(III) SOFTWARE
+(iii) Software

 Software is carried at cost, less accumulated amortization.
-Amortization is provided for on a straight-line basis over the expected useful life which is typically three to five years and recorded within "Marketing, sales and administration" in the statement of earnings.
+Amortization is provided for on a straight-line basis over the expected useful life which is typically 3-5 years and recorded within "Marketing, sales and administration" in the statement of earnings.
 Useful life for items included in software is reviewed on an annual basis and software is written down when no longer in use.